-- A HACCP is an internationally recognized system used in the food industry to identify and reduce hazards during food processing. - The objective of HACCP is to identify and prevent, eliminate, or reduce to acceptable levels, any biological, chemical, or physical hazard that would be likely to occur in a food production or distribution environment. - Through HACCP, food safety is addressed at every phase of the process including procurement, handling, distribution, processing, and consumption.
+- HACCP is an internationally recognized system used in the food industry to identify and reduce hazards during food processing. - The objective of HACCP is to identify and prevent, eliminate, or reduce to acceptable levels any biological, chemical, or physical hazard that would be likely to occur in a food production or distribution environment.^{1,2} - HACCP identifies food safety problems and where they can be prevented and controlled at an early stage in a food operation. - Through HACCP, food safety is addressed at every phase of the process, including procurement, handling, distribution, processing, and consumption. - HACCP is recognized as an integral component of GMP.
+GMP and SOPs support more advanced food safety programs such as HACCP. - The failures of inspection procedures and end product testing to guarantee food safety create the need for a HACCP plan to identify food safety problems at an early stage in a food operation.